Image biomarker standardisation initiative: Morphological features HCUG

-The approximate ellipsoid may not enclose the ROI or be the smallest enclosing ellipsoid.
-The minimum volume enclosing ellipsoid is generally approximated to make calculation more feasible.
-Various algorithms have been described, e.g. \citep{Todd2007,Ahipasaoglu2015}, which are usually elaborations on Khachiyan's barycentric coordinate descent method \citep{Khachiyan1996}.
+The minimum volume enclosing ellipsoid (MVEE), unlike the approximate enclosing ellipsoid, is the smallest ellipsoid that encloses the ROI.
+Direct computation of the MVEE is usually unfeasible, and is therefore approximated.
+Various approximation algorithms have been described, e.g. \citep{Todd2007,Ahipasaoglu2015}, which are usually elaborations on Khachiyan's barycentric coordinate descent method \citep{Khachiyan1996}.